SUITS-teams/ATLAS-UofMichigan/README.md

 ![Protocol/Module Breakdown](diagrams/architecture_2.png)

 A core part of the ATLAS system is handling communications with the CLAWS Mission Control Center, which allows for functionality such as live updates on mission tasks and photo transmission.
-More on this can be seen in [Communication Manager and Workers](comm_manager_and_worker.md).
+More on this can be seen in [Communications Manager and Workers](comm_manager_and_worker.md).

 ![Communications Overview](diagrams/comm_relay)